-Profile Image David E. Bernal Neira is an Assistant Professor in the Davidson School of Chemical Engineering at Purdue University.
-His research focuses on the use of mathematical and computational methods to address scientific and engineering problems, particularly in process systems, energy, and chemical engineering.
-His core expertise lies in nonlinear discrete optimization, where he develops theory, algorithms, and software.
-He also conducts research in quantum computing and its intersection with optimization.
-He has co-authored several peer-reviewed publications, developed software tools, and delivered talks and seminars across academia, government, and industry.
-He has taught multiple courses, including one at the intersection of optimization, quantum computing, and machine learning, which he co-designed.
-He actively collaborates with researchers across academic institutions, national labs, government agencies, and industry.
+Profile image of David E. Bernal Neira David E. Bernal Neira is an Assistant Professor in the Davidson School of Chemical Engineering at Purdue University.
+His research centers on mathematical optimization, artificial intelligence, and computational methods for solving scientific and engineering problems, with applications in process systems, energy, and chemical engineering.
+His core expertise is in nonlinear discrete optimization, encompassing theory, algorithms, and software.
+He also leads research in quantum computing, with emphasis on quantum algorithms for optimization, computational chemistry, and machine learning.
+He has co-authored peer-reviewed publications, developed open-source tools, and delivered invited talks across academia, government, and industry.
+He has taught several courses, including one he co-designed on optimization, quantum computing, and machine learning.
+He collaborates broadly with researchers in academia, national laboratories, government agencies, and industry.
+At Purdue, he leads the [SECQUOIA](https://SECQUOIA.github.io/) lab (Systems Engineering via Classical and QUantum Optimization for Industrial Applications).

 Link to his profile at Purdue University.